glycerine/tmframe/README.md

            either by this specification, or a later version of this specification.
       1 => a Q-BIT of 1 indicates a user-defined UTYPE.
-           Users should feel free to define their own types within this range.
-Notice that testing whether the entire UBE (treated as a signed 64-bit int) is < 0 suffices to determine if a user-defined UTYPE is in use.
+           If needed, Users should feel free to define their own type extensions with Q-BIT set to 1 and with UTYPE between [2, 2^20].
+Notice that testing whether the entire UBE (treated as a signed 64-bit int) is < 0 suffices to determine if a user-defined UTYPE is in use, since the high bit determines the sign.

   UCOUNT => is a 43-bit unsigned integer number of bytes that
        follow as a part of this message.
 Zero is allowed as a